sucv/phd2/ReadMe.md

 | w/   KD   | 0.474      |   0.372 |
 | P-value | 0.007      |    0.047 |

 This part of tasks can be run on command line or Pycharm.
+You will noticed that the four arguments

++ `-dataset_load_path`, the root path of the dataset folder,
++ `-model_load_path`, the root path of model state dictionary and knowledges,
++ `-model_save_path`, the path to save any model state or logs, and
++ `-python_package_path`, the root path of the Python code,

+has to be specified for every main function to be ran.

 #### Environment<a name="TE"></a>
 [Return to Table of Content](#Table_of_Content)